department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/outreach-specialist-interviews/research-findings.md

 > “When initially engaging that vet and finding if they are eligible, I am not immediately thinking, "Oh, are they eligible?
 I will get to that as I figure out what that service member is looking for."

-> “When we say 'combat veteran'[as criterion for eligibility], they, even current clients, think it means [must have been] engaged in combat, the enemy was shooting at me, you're shooting back at the enemy.”
+> “When we say 'combat veteran' [as criterion for eligibility], they, even current clients, think it means [must have been] engaged in combat, the enemy was shooting at me, you're shooting back at the enemy.”

-> “We’ll try to do whatever we can to make that person eligible.”
+> “We’re not trying to disqualify people to come here.
+That’s not my role… We want them to come here.
+Especially if they’re showing that they have some sort of issue that’s specific to what we do.
+I’m going to do whatever I can do to get them in.”

 #### 4. Individual counseling, groups and referral services were rated as the top three most used services at their Vet Centers.